libp2p/specs/protocol-select/README.md

 Both endpoints, client and server, send a list of supported protocols.
 Whether an endpoint sends its list before or after it has received the remote's list depends on the context and is detailed below.
 Nodes SHOULD order the list by preference.
-Once an endpoint receives the list, the protocol to be used on the connection or stream is determined by intersecting ones own and the remote list, as follows:
+Once an endpoint receives a list from a remote, the protocol to be used on the connection or stream is determined by intersecting ones own and the remote list, as follows:

 1. All protocols that aren't supported by both endpoints are removed from the clients' list of protocols.